msmolyakov/awesome-waves/README.md

 Available in other format: [PDF](https://www.signature-chain.com/web3-pdf/cheat-sheet.pdf).\
 Available in other languages: [PNG French](https://www.signature-chain.com/web3-pdf/cheat-sheet_FR.png) - [PDF French](https://www.signature-chain.com/web3-pdf/cheat-sheet_FR.pdf).

+## Articles

+- [How to Build, Deploy and Test a Waves RIDE dApp](https://blog.wavesplatform.com/how-to-build-deploy-and-test-a-waves-ride-dapp-785311f58c2) - How to write simple decentralized appication(dApp) and run it on Waves node. ([ru](https://habr.com/ru/company/waves/blog/459773/))
+- [How to: Waves dApps — DAO.
+Example using RIDE-language for smart contracts](https://medium.com/@alexpupyshev/how-to-waves-dapps-dao-example-using-ride-language-for-smart-contracts-3b0ca55e48a8) - How to create the simple DAO dApp for voting and collective investing in projects. ([ru](https://habr.com/ru/post/447808/))
+- [How to: Waves dApps — Prediction Markets example with RIDE-language.
+Part 1](https://medium.com/@alexpupyshev/how-to-waves-dapps-prediction-markets-example-with-ride-language-part-1-27b642f2fd0d) - How to create the simple Prediction Market dApp (like Augur or Gnosis) to create new markets, trade shares and win if the prediction will come true.
+- [Simple voting on the Waves blockchain](https://docs.wavesplatform.com/en/smart-contracts/simple-voting-on-the-waves-blockchain.html) - The head of the HOA (homeowners association) asks the tenants of the building: "Dear residents, do you agree with the construction of the kids' playground in the yard of your building?".
+Objective: implement such voting among tenants on the Waves blockchain.

 ## Frameworks and tools

 ### RIDE programming language